MANIFESTO

 Intellectualization has taken its place.

-But a work of art is not a mere vessel for ideas.
+But a work of art is not a vehicle for ideas.

-What matters is not the “what” — the subject, the content —
+What matters is not the “what” — the content —

 but the “how”: